SwissP Defence

 SwissP Defence AG is a Swiss manufacturer of small caliber ammunition.
 Based in Thun, the company is owned by Beretta and is the legal successor to the Eidgenössische Munitionsfabrik Thun (lit.
 'Federal Munitions Factory Thun').
-It gained its current name in 2022, when Baretta acquired the RUAG Ammotec division of the Swiss arms manufacturer RUAG.
+It gained its current name in 2022, when Beretta acquired the RUAG Ammotec division of the Swiss arms manufacturer RUAG.

 History

 The roots of the ammunition company go back to the Steffisburg powder mill, which was founded in 1586.
 The actual history of SwissP Defence began in 1863, when Hans Herzog established the Federal Laboratory in Thun.
 From 1874 to 1995, the company operated under the name Eidgenössische Munitionsfabrik Thun.
 During World War I, up to 2050 people were employed by the company, and during World War II, up to 2400 and 2450 respectively.

 After several mergers, the Thun-based ammunition manufacturer became part of RUAG's small-caliber division in 2002 and operated as RUAG Ammotec, which also included a German branch (today: RWS GmbH).
 Beretta acquired RUAG Ammotec in 2022.
 The Swiss branch has been called SwissP Defence since the end of 2022.

 On 1 October 2024, Hannes Hauri became the new CEO of SwissP.
 Hauri was previously criticized by the Swiss Federal Audit Office for his role in a corruption scandal at RUAG.
 As the line manager of the employee who allegedly fraudulently sold Leopard 1 parts at below-market prices, Hauri warned the employee of anonymous accusations.
 Blick reported that internal company documents accused Hauri of "insufficient leadership and documentation", but noted that this seemed to have no impact on his career.

 As part of the purchase of RUAG Ammotec, Beretta guaranteed to maintain the factory in Thun for at least five years.
 Two years later, in 2024, SwissP threatened to close the factory in Thun, citing increasingly restrictive export controls and falling orders from the Swiss Armed Forces.
 In response, the Swiss Federal Department of Defence increased its ammunition orders, despite aiming to cut procurement costs.

 In March 2025, SwissP fired 22 employees.
-It is reportedly the only loss-making Baretta factory.
+It is reportedly the only loss-making Beretta factory.
 The Tages-Anzeiger reported on the firings in the context of collapsing revenue among Swiss arms exporters due to strict export restrictions, especially in the aftermath of the 2022 Federal Council decision to bar the re-export of Swiss-made ammunition for the Gepard self-propelled anti-aircraft gun from Germany to Ukraine.